codebugged/Brain-Tumor-Detection/README.md

 3. Pass the test data as 'test_photo.jpg'

-4. Now execute the Prg.ipynb file.
+4. Now execute the Program.ipynb file.